tillre/hoganyam/README.md

 # hoganyam
 Yet another hogan.js(moustache templates) middleware.
 Can render templates with partials serverside or precompile them for use on the client.
-In debug mode the templates are recompiled every time, otherwise cached.

 ## Usage
 ``` js